shadesframework/synthetic/README.md

                 "randomSpacing" : "true", // the spacing above will be chosen at random between 0 and 4.
                 "applySpacingWithIncrement" : "true", // if true, the spacing will always be applied with increment on previous row value, otherwise decrement.
 If this parameter is not specified then it could be either increment or decrement.

+                "randomPick" : [1, 4, 6] // pick the number at random

-                // **** for "string" data type, any one of below ***/ "randomPick" : ["option1", "option2", "option3", ...], // select random
+                // **** for "string" data type, any one of below ***/

+                "randomPick" : ["option1", "option2", "option3", ...], // select random
                 "rotate" : ["option1", "option2", "option3", ...] // each row will pick next option
                 // rotate can also be specified with a selector format